Young Camden Foundation

 - Supports after-school/weekend youth work, play provision, educational workshops, excursions, project resources

-- Core funding available for organizations under £100,000 annual income
+- Core funding available for organisations under £100,000 annual income

-- Applications reopen February 2026 via online portal
+- Applications typically open in February via online portal

 Heads Up!
 Mental Health Fund: Up to £3,500